zest/base.resolver/README.md

 **`base.resolver`** resolves the component dependencies and is responsible for starting any application built on top of them.
 This component has the below functions

- 1. **`config`**`(configPath|configObject)` &#8594; `Promise`
+ 1. **`config`**`(configPath|configObject, [basePath])` &#8594; `Promise`

     The config function configures the resolver.
-This function takes one parameter.
-If the parameter is a string, requiring the string path should return the config array.
+This function takes two parameter.
+     -  **`configPath|configObject`** If this parameter is a string, requiring the string path should return the config array.
 Otherwise, the config array itself can be passed.
+     -  **`basePath`** basePath is an optional parameter which provides the absolute path from where the components should be resolved.
+If `basePath` is not provided, it is resolved as follows:
+         -  if the first parameter is a `configPath` string, the `basePath` is assumed to be the `configPath`
+         -  if the first parameter is a not a `configPath` string, the `basePath` is assumed to be the current working directory for the process

     This function returns a Promise that gets resolved with the resolver object when the configuration is done.
 This promise is rejected with the error if configuration fails.